 Network Coordinator – Suzy Russell

 I’m passionate about local food and local communities and I have worked in environmental and arts-based community development for over 20 years.
 I joined the Network in 2018 and am loving helping UK CSA to grow.
 I have skills and experience in relationship building, strategic management, leadership and income generation.
 I started out organising an environmental arts festival and running a community environmental centre in the North East before living in Spain for six years where I worked with a community street theatre group and set up an environmental community development project.
-More recently I’ve been leading a participatory arts organisation in West Yorkshire, building skills and knowledge in health and training and alongside this learning to teach mindfulness.
-An allotment has been a constant presence throughout, albeit with a wide range of growing conditions and love the magic of everyday life.
+More recently I’ve been CEO at participatory arts organisation in West Yorkshire, building skills and knowledge in health and training and alongside this learning to teach mindfulness.
+I’ve always had a patch to grow on, albeit with a wide range of growing conditions and love the magic of everyday life.